 Start with a formal internal appeal — submit it in writing with your provider's clinical notes, the denial letter, and any relevant prior authorization documentation.
 If the internal appeal fails, request an external review through your state's insurance department or through the federal External Review process if your plan is self-funded (ERISA).
 External reviewers are independent and their decisions are legally binding on the insurer.

-Under the No Surprises Act and most state laws, providers are prohibited from sending a bill to collections while a good-faith dispute or appeal is pending.
+Some state laws and certain provisions of the No Surprises Act limit billing and collection activity in specific circumstances (such as during IDR proceedings for surprise bills).
+However, there is no universal federal rule prohibiting all providers from sending bills to collections during any dispute.
+Check your specific state's laws and, if threatened with collections, consider sending a written dispute and consulting an advocate promptly..
 Document your dispute in writing and send it via certified mail to create a clear paper trail showing the dispute was filed before any collection activity.
 If a provider violates this, you can file a complaint with the Consumer Financial Protection Bureau (CFPB) and your state attorney general's office.